dougflip/tessel-web-blast-ir/readme.md

 ## Running the Application on the Tessel

+1. `npm install` (if you didn't do this above)
-1. `npm run tessel:build` - removes node_modules and re-installs with --production flag (to minimize file size)
+1. `npm run tessel:prepare` - removes node_modules and re-installs with --production flag (to minimize file size)
 1. `npm run tessel:run` - runs the code on the Tessel board (tessel run)

 As above, you should be able to hit the client page, but this time served from your Tessel: